huggingface/hub-docs/docs/hub/models-faq.md

 ## Can I link my model to a paper on arXiv?

 If the model card includes a link to a paper on arXiv, the Hugging Face Hub will extract the arXiv ID  and include it in the model tags with the format `arxiv:<PAPER ID>`.
+Clicking on the tag will let you:

+* Visit the paper page
-Clicking on the tag will let you visit the paper on arXiv, as well as filter for other models on the Hub that cite the same paper.
+* Filter for other models on the Hub that cite the same paper.

 <div class="flex justify-center">
 <img class="block dark:hidden" width="300" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/datasets-arxiv.png"/>
 <img class="hidden dark:block" width="300" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/datasets-arxiv-dark.png"/>
 </div>

+Read more about paper pages [here](.paper-pages).